 We know video marketing is incredibly popular.
 Instagram now has an entire section dedicated to short-form videos.
 Meta recently announced the site will be undergoing new changes to make the entire user experience more video-centric.
 It’s no surprise that over 80% of businesses use video marketing.

 What benefits are marketers seeing from leveraging video in their digital comms?
-We explain the benefits below.
+We explain the benefits and advantages of video marketing below.

 1. Boost Conversions With Video Marketing